 34mm Rolex Watches

-If you’re looking for a Rolex watch with a 34mm case, you’re in luck as there’s quite an assortment to choose from.
+If you’re looking for a mens watch with a 34mm case, you’re in luck as there’s quite an assortment to choose from.
 For instance, there are the older versions of the Rolex Air-King, which have 34mm cases (these have since been replaced by a much larger 40mm Air-King).
 Although most Air-King watches are stainless steel models, there are in fact a few two-tone Air-King models as well.
 Furthermore, while the majority of Air-Kings are simple time-only watches, Rolex did produce one Air-King Date reference.

 Another option for a 34mm Rolex watch is the Oyster Perpetual – the brand’s entry-level time-only model.
 Modern Oyster Perpetual watches are exclusively made in stainless steel and fitted with Oyster bracelets, however, if you look to vintage Oyster Perpetual models with 34mm cases, you’ll find options in steel, yellow gold, and two-tone steel and gold.